Emergent non-Hermitian physics in generalized Lotka-Volterra model: Introduction

-{\it Introduction --}As a standard axiom of quantum mechanics, the Hermiticity of a Hamiltonian guarantees the real-valuedness of an energy spectrum as well as the probability conservation in an isolated quantum system.
-However, the Hermiticity requirement can be replaced by a physically transparent condition of space-time reflection (PT) symmetry, while the essential features of quantum mechanics are preserved\cite{Bender1998,Bender2007}.
-More general mathematical conditions for a non-Hermitian Hamiltonian with real energy spectrum (dubbed quasi-Hermitian) have also been discussed\cite{Mostafazadeh2002,Mostafazadeh2002b}.
-Physically, non-Hermitian Hamiltonians\cite{Ashida2020}, as a phenomenological description of process with energy or particle flowing out of the Hilbert space of interest, are responsible for diverse intriguing phenomena in the contexts of classical and quantum waves\cite{Ruschhaupt2005,Ruter2010,Peng2014,Feng2014,Bertoldi2017,Xiao2020}, topological physics\cite{Lee2016,Yao2018,Yao2018b,Gong2018b,Liu2019,Bergholtz2021,Wang2020}, and active matters\cite{Fruchart2021}.
-Searching for physically transparent examples of non-Hermitian Hamiltonian with real energy spectra is not only of fundamental interest for exploring non-Hermitian physics in a broader context, but also of practical significance due to its potential application in quantum sensing\cite{Chen2017,Hodaei2017} and energy transfer\cite{Yu2017,Xu2016,Budich2020}.
+Physically, non-Hermitian Hamiltonians\cite{Ashida2020}, as a phenomenological description of process with energy or particle flowing out of the Hilbert space of interest, are responsible for diverse intriguing phenomena in the contexts of classical and quantum waves\cite{Ruschhaupt2005,Ruter2010,Peng2014,Feng2014,Bertoldi2017,Xiao2020}, topological physics\cite{Lee2016,Yao2018,Yao2018b,Gong2018b,Liu2019,Borgnia2020,Bergholtz2021,Wang2020}, and active matters\cite{Fruchart2021}.
+Searching for physically transparent examples of non-Hermitian Hamiltonian is not only of fundamental interest for exploring non-Hermitian physics in a broader context, but also of practical significance due to its potential application in quantum sensing\cite{Chen2017,Hodaei2017} and energy transfer\cite{Yu2017,Xu2016,Budich2020}.